prof18/Filmatic/README.md

 tmdbKey=YOUR_SECRET_API_KEY
 ```

-Or as an alternative, you can set them as system environment variables.
+Or as an alternative, you can set it as system environment variables: `TMDB_KEY`

-- `TMDB_KEY`

 N.B.
-The system environment variables are mandatory to make the CI work.
+The system environment variable is mandatory to make the CI work.

 ## License